-Applications for CSP can be submitted at your local field office.
+2022 CSP Classic Signup: Applications for CSP can be submitted at your local field office.
 Applications are accepted on a continuous basis.
-However, applications submitted by May 10, 2019 were considered for 2019 funding.
+However, applications submitted by February 4, 2022 will be considered for 2022 funding.

 Applying for CSP

-Have you ever looked across your property and thought about some land management goals you would like to take to the next level?
+Have you ever looked across your property and thought about elevating your land management goals?
 Maybe we can help.

-No one knows more about your land than you do, and no one knows more about conservation than we do.
-Together we can develop a plan tailored to your land and your goals to help you increase productivity and protect the value of your land.
+Together we can develop a plan tailored to your operation and your goals to help you increase productivity and protect the value of your land.

 How It Works

 Our Conservation Stewardship Program (CSP) helps you build on your existing conservation efforts while strengthening your operation.
-Whether you are looking to improve grazing conditions, increase crop yields, or develop wildlife habitat, we can custom design a CSP plan to help you meet those goals.
-We can help you schedule timely planting of cover crops, develop a grazing plan that will improve your forage base, implement no-till to reduce erosion or manage forested areas in a way that benefits wildlife habitat.
+Whether you are looking to improve grazing conditions, increase crop resiliency, or develop wildlife habitat, we can custom design a CSP plan to help you meet those goals.
+We can help you identify natural resource problems in your operation and provide technical and financial assistance to solve those problems or attain higher stewardship levels in an environmentally beneficial and cost-effective manner.
+For example, we can look at ways to address the amount of soil lost; mitigate the impact of excess water; reduce the contribution of agricultural operations to airborne soil particles and greenhouse gas emissions; improve the cover, food, and water available for domestic and wildlife species; or promote energy efficiencies for on-farm activities.
 If you are already taking steps to improve the condition of the land, chances are CSP can help you find new ways to meet your goals.

 CSP is for working lands.
-It is the largest conservation program in the United States with 70 million acres of productive agricultural and forest land enrolled in CSP.
-Thousands of people that have made the choice to voluntarily enroll in the program because it helps them enhance natural resources and improve their business operation.
+It is the largest conservation program in the United States.
+Thousands of people voluntarily enroll in the program because it helps them enhance natural resources and improve their business operation.